 The DNP Program strives to prepare you to:

-- Be prepared to sit for your nurse practitioner licensing exam at the end of the program.
+- Be eligible to sit for your nurse practitioner licensing exam at the end of your third year

 - Demonstrate advanced knowledge and skills to optimize health in a selected area of nursing